 Along with water, you’re also going to want to have some simple food items for your trip.
 Granola bars, fruit snacks, and other small items are great for traveling.

 Eating while driving is not recommended, so it’s best to find a safe spot to stop for a bit to do some munching when you feel the need.
 It’s better to bring your own food at this time as well during the Pandemic, as pit stops could lead to increased exposure to the Pandemic.

-Feel free to comment if you have other ideas on how to make your ‘escape from Plano’ road trip more safe and enjoyable.
+Feel free to comment if you have other ideas on making your ‘escape from Plano’ road trip more safe and enjoyable.
 And be sure to keep our tow company’s number handy, just in case you need it on the road.
-From tire changes and jump starts to lock-outs and fuel delivery, our towing service is here for you Plano, The Colony, Frisco and adjacent areas!
+A swift and reliable towing company can save your life and assets from further damage.
+Our towing service is here for you in Plano, The Colony, Frisco, and adjacent areas!